nervosnetwork/ckb-auth/docs/bitcoin.md

 ```shell
 bitcoin-cli -rpcwallet=Test signmessage 1CSbWFszmuQiPCRPsaDhhb2NuFTEZFQqih $message
 ```
-If the wallet has set a password before, you need to use `walletpassphrase` to unlock it first.
+If the wallet requires a password, unlock it first using `walletpassphrase`.

 Once the signing is successful, it will output the signature result, which is encoded in base64:
 ```